 Principles of Responsible Management Education (PRME)

 The Principles for Responsible Management Education (PRME) is a United Nations-supported initiative founded in 2007 as a platform to raise the profile of sustainability in schools around the world, and to equip today's business students with the understanding and ability to deliver change tomorrow.
 Ten students from Hertfordshire Business School’s Social and Cultural Impact of Tourism module were winners in the PRME Responsible Business and Management Writing Competition.

-The Social Enterprise Unit recently won £34,500 in funding from the European Regional Development Fund, under the KEEP+ Programme.
-The 10-month project will focus on assisting an international educational charity (The Steven Sinnott Foundation) in developing a sustainable business plan.
+The Social Enterprise Unit won £34,500 in funding from the European Regional Development Fund, under the KEEP+ Programme.
+The resulting project focused on assisting The Steven Sinnott Foundation, an international educational charity, in developing a sustainable business plan.